 With the open-source KBpedia v.
 1.60, Bergman is addressing the fact that many CIOs, CTOs, CDOs, or others who have responsibility for an organization’s knowledge resources want to learn more about what to do with them.

-“They hear about things that are happening with Machine Learning, but they have all their internal data sets that don’t talk to one another and internal issues of having a coherent enterprise-wide view of their information,” he says.
+“They hear about things that are happening with machine learning, but they have all their internal data sets that don’t talk to one another and internal issues of having a coherent enterprise-wide view of their information,” he says.
 Those issues are addressed by the fact, “that KBpedia is a scaffolding for bringing together existing internal knowledge resources to overcome the ‘stovepipe’ problem.
 Second, once so organized, they can use the inherent structure of KBpedia to slice-and-dice their own training sets and training corpuses for supervised and unsupervised machine learning at greatly reduced costs.”

-Bergman has a new book, A Knowledge Representation Practionary, that aims to help organizations work through these issues.
+Bergman’s book, A Knowledge Representation Practionary, that aims to help organizations work through these issues.
 “There are ways to think about these problems and to approach them pragmatically and logically,” he says.
 “The building blocks are there and with open source they can manage their ways out of dead ends.”

 This book on knowledge representation, like KBpedia itself, is based on the writings of Charles S. Peirce, a twentieth century logician, scientist, and philosopher.
 He provided practical guidelines and universal categories in a structured approach to knowledge representation that captures differences in events, entities, relations, attributes, types, and concepts.
 “This book is context and background of why we built KBpedia, as an attempt to reconstruct his theories about how to represent knowledge,” Bergman says.